rwarbelow/hs-rails-lessons/lesson_3.md

 Give students a few minutes to play around with the amount of margin, the width of the border, and the color of the border.
 They can also try `dashed` for the border instead of `solid`.

 Once they have something they're happy with, they can trade with a partner and have them test out their app.

+### Extra Time?

+If today's lesson finishes early, here are some ideas:

+* feel free to show students the `font-family` property
+* experiment with other CSS properties
+* guide students to codecademy.org and click on the Ruby track for practice
+* start on Day 4 lesson since there is quite a bit in there

 ### Close Out